ben-purcell/SSLTerminate/README.md

 ## Limitations

-1. Deals with http-01 challenges only, so **no wildcard certs**.
+1. Deals with http-01 challenges only, so **no wildcard certs**
-2. Storage is file only for now.
+2. Storage is file only for now
-3. Url's/Ports that the app is served on must be configured using a mechanism that sets the ASPNETCORE_URLS environment variable.
+3. Url's/Ports that the app is served on must be configured using a mechanism that sets the ASPNETCORE_URLS environment variable
 4. To deal with http-01 challenges, the app MUST be open on port 80.
-SSL traffic will still need the https port open.
+SSL traffic will still need the https port open

 ## Example